H1nkik/Trustworthy-Clustering/README.md

 * Others: Shown in `Data process.ipynb`.

 ## Usage
-We provide a GPU/CPU version for MacOS and Linux (Unknown for Windows).
+We provide a GPU&CPU version for MacOS and Linux (Unknown for Windows).

 Just `python TDEC.py` .